rcslab/sosp19-diversity-www/diversity/index.md

 academia and industry, covering topics about system research and general career development tips.
 The overall goal of the workshop is to strengthen the pipeline of underrepresented systems students, providing them with advice and networking opportunities that they might not otherwise receive.

+The workshop will take place in the Lawren Harris Room.
 </font>